MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 - `app.Query(c=>c.Marked("Action 1"));`

 ## Controlling the Application with Xamarin.UITest.IApp
 Once `IApp` has been configured and initialized, the test may begin interacting with the application.
 One example of a method using  `Func<AppQuery, AppQuery>` is the `IApp.Query()` method.
 This method will execute the query and return the results.
-The simplest example is shown in the following snippet, which will return a list of all views that are visible on the screen:
+The simplest example is shown in the following snippet, which returns a list of all views that are visible on the screen:

 ```csharp
 AppResult[] results = app.Query(c=>c.All())